 PeopleBench offers Principals the chance to track their school’s workforce data and its connection to student outcomes discreetly, then benchmark their workforce anonymously in context with other similar schools.

-PeopleBench is Peter’s first role within the K-12 education sector, where he sees big opportunities for technology to create positive lasting change across the nation.
+PeopleBench is his first role within the K-12 education sector, where he sees big opportunities for technology to create positive lasting change across the nation.